Model-agnostic assessment of dark energy after DESI DR1 BAO: Introduction

 Machine learning provides various model-agnostic methods, including Gaussian Process (GP) regression \citep{williams1995gaussian,GpRasWil,Shafieloo:2012ht,Seikel:2012uu,Haridasu:2018gqm,Mukherjee:2020ytg,Keeley:2020aym,Perenon:2021uom,Dinda:2022vmb,Sabogal:2024qxs}, which enable data-driven reconstructions of the trends in the evolution of $w(z)$.
 In this paper, we apply GP regression to the DESI DR1 BAO data, combined with other data, in order to derive the behaviour of $w(z)$ that is consistent with the data sets and their errors.

 The paper is organized as follows.
 In Section~\ref{sec-basic}, we present the relevant spacetime and dynamical quantities in a flat late-time FLRW universe whose expansion is accelerating.
 We also express $w$ in terms of BAO and supernova (SNIa) observables.
 Section~\ref{sec-data} summarises the relevant observational data, including DESI DR1 and other BAO data, CMB distance data, and SNIa data.
 Appendix~\ref{sec-CMB_dist_priors} gives details of CMB distance priors.
-Our results are given in Section~\ref{sec-result}, using the GP methodology in both the simple posterior (single-task) and the multi-task cases, the GP analysis is summarised in Appendix~\ref{sec-method}, with Appendix~\ref{sec-GPR_short_notations} listing the notation used.
+Our results are given in Section~\ref{sec-result}, using the multi-task GP methodology.
+Both the simple posterior (single-task) and the multi-task GP analysis are summarised in Appendix~\ref{sec-method}, with Appendix~\ref{sec-GPR_short_notations} listing the notation used.
+Some applications of single-task GP to PantheonPlus data are discussed in Appendix~\ref{sec-pantheon_plus_data_related}.
+We also address the effect on the results of (1)~different CMB distance priors, in Appendix~\ref{sec-different_cmb_dist_prior}, and (2)~different GP mean functions and hyperparameters, in Appendix~\ref{sec-gpr_different_means}.
 Our conclusions are presented in Section~\ref{sec-conclusion}.